Nanette Guilford

-Nanette Guilford (17 August 1903, New York – 17 March 1990, New York), born Nanette Gutman, was an American opera singer (soprano), voice teacher and recording entrepreneur.
+Nanette Guilford (August 17, 1903 – March 17, 1990), born Nanette Gutman, was an American opera singer (soprano), voice teacher and recording entrepreneur.
 She is best known for singing at the Metropolitan Opera House from 1923 to 1932 and as one of the first American singers to establish operatic career without studying in Europe.
-She produced music for the Girls Scouts of America.
+She produced music for the Girl Scouts of America.

 Life

 Nanette Guilford, named at birth Nanette Gutman, was born in Harlem, New York on 17 August 1903.
 She was singing musical comedies at the age of 13 and at 18.
 She studied privately with Albert Jeannote and in 1921 started her musical theater career in a musical The Midnignt Rounders of 1921 at the Century Promenade theater.

 In 1928 Guilford married Max Rosen, who was a recognized concert violinist of the first rank.
 The couple knew each other for three years before marriage and were engaged for six months keeping secret the news of the engagement to escape publicity.
 Guilford and Rosen made recordings together.
-The marriage was over after fifteen months, in 1930 when Guilford filled the suit for divorce on the grounds of incompatibility of temperament.

-Nanette Guilford died of an intestinal infection on 17 March 1990 at St. Vincent Hospital in New York City.
+The marriage was over after fifteen months, in 1930 when Guilford filled the suit for divorce on the grounds of incompatibility of temperament.Nanette Guilford died of an intestinal infection on 17 March 1990 at St. Vincent Hospital in New York City.
 She was 86 years old.